masoudrahimi39/visual-working-memory-game/README.md

 ---
-If you find these search shortcuts helpful, consider giving this repository a ⭐ to show your support and help others discover it.
+If you find these repository helpful, consider giving it a ⭐ to show your support and help others discover it.